xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Function**

-ALIGNMENT   Aligns the contents of the selected cells
+ALIGNMENT&nbsp;&nbsp;&nbsp;Aligns the contents of the selected cells

 Return to [top](#H)